Who Is Rosie?

 She was belligerent, headstrong, manipulative, aggressive, and tough.
 She was the epitome of the “worst case dog”.
 She convinced me that if that dog could become this dog, any dog can become their owner’s perfect dog.
 It only takes the right methods and mindset combined with dedication and determination.

-Rosie is now my constant companion, my “demo dog”, my business partner, and my best friend.
+Rosie was my constant companion, my “demo dog”, my business partner, and my best friend for 9 years.